nitish-nagesh/fairness-audit/anonymized_aaai_submission/AAAI Code/README.md

 ## 📋 Overview

-This directory contains the complete implementation and experimental results for the **FairTabGen** paper: "FairTabGen: Unifying Counterfactual and Causal Fairness in Synthetic Tabular Data Generation".
-The code is organized by figures and tables from the paper, providing comprehensive reproducibility for all experiments.
+This directory contains the implementation and experimental results for the FairTabGen paper.
+The code is organized by figures and tables from the paper for easy reproduction of results.

 ## 🎯 Paper Information